The Pinkprint: Music and lyrics

+The Pinkprint is primarily a hip hop album.
 Speaking on the album's musical style, Minaj stated that the album would "focus on rap" and "feed the core rap fan", whereas Pink Friday: Roman Reloaded explored more prominent elements of dance music.
 In April 2014, Minaj told MTV News "the tracks on [my next album] are back to my hip-hop roots.
 And I don't think it's something that I'm necessarily trying to do [but] as soon as I started working on my new album, that's just the songs that I've been writing".
 Minaj stated the album's lyrics touch upon themes of her family, loss, death and her struggle with guilt.
 The Pinkprint opens with the autobiographical song, "All Things Go", which was described as a sequel to Minaj's song "Autobiography" off her Sucka Free mixtape in 2008.
 A mid-tempo ballad, which slowly unfolds and contains "heavy beats and heavy bass" along with "subtle synths".
 The lyrics discuss a wide range of personal issues Minaj has faced, from reflecting on fame and the speed in which her life has moved, to strained relationships with her family including the murder of her cousin Nicholas Telemaque, to her relationship with her mother and her own child which references an abortion.
 "I Lied" is a ballad that contains a torpid production that does not change tempo.
 Lyrically, the song revolves around a "complicated regret" in which Minaj admits she denied her love for a man in order to stop him from breaking her heart.
 "The Crying Game" features initially uncredited vocals from British musician Jessie Ware, before being officially credited at a later date.
 The song mixes "sombre balladry with downbeat guitar loops" and is described as one of the album's most emotional songs.
 During the song, Minaj alternates between "devastating verses and pensive crooning" whilst Ware adds "haunting" and "soulful" vocals to the chorus.
 During an interview for Malcolm Music, Ware revealed how the collaboration came about, saying that she wrote the song with Pop Wansel for her own album Tough Love (2014) but ultimately felt that it didn't fit the album.
-Wansel subsequently sent the song to Minaj who recorded her own vocals to turn the song into a collaboration between Ware and Minaj.
-Initial pressings of the album did not list Ware as being featured; something Ware added was a mistake and later corrected.
+Wansel subsequently sent the song to Minaj, who recorded her own vocals to turn the song into a collaboration between Ware and Minaj.
+Initial pressings of the album did not list Ware as being featured, something Ware added was a mistake and later corrected.